KauzClay/docs-tap/integrations/nsx-alb-tap-integration.hbs.md

 1. On the management cluster, create an `AKODeploymentConfig` file named `wl0-adc`.
 You can use the `install-ako-for-all` `AKODeploymentConfig` as a baseline, which is found on the management cluster by default.
-Ensure your new `AKODeploymentConfig` file has these fields set as follows:
+Ensure that your new `AKODeploymentConfig` file has these fields set as follows:

    - `clusterSelector.matchLabels` = `cluster-type: wl0-gateway-clusterip`
    - `extraConfigs.featureGates.GatewayAPI` = `true`